 - As a green alternative, uses 95% less energy than traditional fire cremation

 It is a gentle process preserving your pet's dignity.
 For us, making this environmentally conscious choice is the best way to honor your beloved pet.

 Because we conduct our Aquamation services as eco-consciously as possible, it takes a bit more time than conventional cremation.
-We commit to having your pet's ashes returned/ready for pick up within 5 business days.
+We commit to having your pet's ashes returned/ready for pick up within one week.